Best Practices for the Intelligent Real Estate Investor

 The nature of this book is such that merely reading the following Web description of the book will make you a better investor with better understanding of the real estate investment process.

 Here is another similar book I wrote about the big picture of real estate investment.
-When you buy two books at the same time, you save $2.00 on shipping to U.S. addresses.
+When you buy 2 books at the same time, you save $2.55 on shipping to U.S. addresses.
+Shipping is free if you buy 3 or more books at the same time.

 How to profit from skill and boom markets and protect yourself in down markets